Herat: Pearl of Khorasan

-The region of Herāt was under the rule of King Nuh III, the seventh of the Samanid line—at the time of Sebük Tigin and his older son, Mahmud of Ghazni.
+The region of Herāt was under the rule of King Nuh II, the seventh of the Samanid line—at the time of Sebük Tigin and his older son, Mahmud of Ghazni.
 The governor of Herāt was a noble by the name of Faik, who was appointed by Nuh III.
-It is said that Faik was a powerful, but insubordinate governor of Nuh III, and had been punished by Nuh III.
+It is said that Faik was a powerful but insubordinate governor of Nuh III and had been punished by Nuh III.
 Faik made overtures to Bogra Khan and Ughar Khan of Khorasan.
 Bogra Khan answered Faik's call, came to Herāt, and became its ruler.
 The Samanids fled, betrayed at the hands of Faik to whom the defense of Herāt had been entrusted by Nuh III.
 In 994, Nuh III invited Alptegin to come to his aid.
 Alptegin, along with Mahmud of Ghazni, defeated Faik and annexed Herāt, Nishapur and Tous.

-Herat was a great trading center strategically located on trade routes from Mediterranean to India or to China.
+Herat was a great trading center strategically located on trade routes from the Mediterranean to India or China.
 The city was noted for its textiles during the Abbasid Caliphate, according to many references by geographers.
 Herāt also had many learned sons such as Ansārī.
 The city is described by Estakhri and Ibn Hawqal in the 10th century as a prosperous town surrounded by strong walls with plenty of water sources, extensive suburbs, an inner citadel, a congregational mosque, and four gates, each gate opening to a thriving market place.
 The government building was outside the city at a distance of about a mile in a place called Khorāsānābād.
 A church was still visible in the countryside northeast of the town on the road to Balkh, and farther away on a hilltop stood a flourishing fire temple, called Sereshk, or Arshak according to Mustawfi.

 Herat was a part of the Taherid dominion in Khorāsān until the rise of the Saffarids in Sistān under Ya'qub-i Laith in 861, who, in 862, started launching raids on Herat before besieging and capturing it on 16 August 867, and again in 872.
 The Saffarids succeeded in expelling the Taherids from Khorasan in 873.

 The Sāmānid dynasty was established in Transoxiana by three brothers, Nuh, Yahyā, and Ahmad.
 Ahmad Sāmāni opened the way for the Samanid dynasty to the conquest of Khorāsān, including Herāt, which they were to rule for one century.
 The centralized Samanid administration served as a model for later dynasties.
 The Samanid power was destroyed in 999 by the Qarakhanids, who were advancing on Transoxiana from the northeast, and by the Ghaznavids, former Samanid retainers, attacking from the southeast.